jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 }
 ```

-Previously, this would have (probably?) printed `9` 10 times, because every goroutine captures the same variable `i`, and by the time they execute, `i` has been incremented up to 9.
+Previously, this would have (probably) printed `9` 10 times, because every goroutine captures the same variable `i`, and by the time they execute, `i` has been incremented up to 9.
 Now, we get all of the values from 0-9 printed (in an undefined order), as each iteration sees and captures its own instance of `i`.

 These were both frustrating things to run into, so it's really great to see them addressed nowadays!

 ## Generics

 Generics are a huge new language addition which bring it in line with (almost?) every other modern language.
-Before generics, we had done things like using `go generate` when we wanted to reuse some code but with different types (we had an example in our codebase of a cache implementation that would be generated to handle the various types we wanted caching).
+Before generics, we used things like `go generate` to reuse some code but with different types.
+This essentially boils down to copy & pasting some template code multiple times, with template parameters changed (we had an example in our codebase of a cache implementation that would be generated to handle the various types we wanted caching).

 The main thing I find myself doing a lot in languages like `Rust` is wanting to wrap functionality up into custom data structures.
 For example, in Advent of Code this year I wanted a queue data structure (and was determined to not reach beyond the stdlib for anything), so I wrote myself a [double ended queue][deque] which could be used like: